apricotts/apricotts/README.md

 Before running the solutions, ensure your environment is properly configured.

 #### Environment Requirements
-- **Operating System**: Any modern OS (Linux, macOS, Windows), preferably Linux or any Unix-based system (recommended)
+- **Operating System**: Any modern OS (Linux, macOS, Windows , Linux or any Unix-based system (recommended ))
 - **Shell**: Bash or a compatible shell to execute the provided scripts

 #### Basic Configuration
 1. **Ensure you have a shell environment** (e.g., Bash) installed and configured.
-   - On Windows, you may use Git Bash or WSL (Windows Subsystem for Linux).
+   - On Windows, you may use  WSL (Windows Subsystem for Linux).

 2. **Verify that shell scripts have executable permission** in your environment.
 If needed, grant execute permissions using:
    ```bash